ITISFoundation/MIFT/README.md

 ```

 ## Usage
-All the related functions are implemented in functions.py.
+All the relevant functions are implemented in classes.py and utils.py.
-To see the example usage in 1D, 2D, and 3D space, please refer to the benchmarks in the tutorials folder, for 1D, 2D and 3D data.
+To view examples of usage in 1D, 2D, and 3D space, please refer to the benchmarks located in the benchmarks folder for 1D, 2D, and 3D data, respectively.
+For practical demonstrations of the library, please refer to the tutorials to observe how the library can be utilized for processing and reconstructing real deformation data.
+Sample deformation data can be accessed via: https://zenodo.org/records/10590047.

 ## Support
 If you have any questions or issues, contact karimi@itis.swiss.